garbagetown/guideline/source_en/ArchitectureInDetail/Codelist.rst

    * - Sr. No.
      - Description
    * - | (1)
-     - | When setting dummy value on the top of the selectbox, null characters should be specified in value.
+     - | When setting dummy value at the top of the selectbox, null characters should be specified in the value.
    * - | (2)
      - | Specify the beanID for which codelist is defined.